apa/Sandbox/README.markdown

 Project is framework which will allow to write testcases for selenium using XML files.

-# Project structure and artifacts:
+# Project structure and artifacts.
 ```
 xml2Selenium                         : root project for handling projects-modules
     xml2Selenium-annotations         : project which contains some manually created annotations (temporary workaround for jaxb issue).